basarat/typescript-react/04 publish/README.md

 ```

 * We also setup a build script which simply invokes `tsc` on our `tsconfig.json`
-* Ad a start script that runs build in watch mode for live development.
+* Add a start script that runs build in watch mode for live development.
 ```
 "build": "tsc -p .",
 "start": "npm run build -- -w"